Brandon Banks: Personal life

 Banks is known for performing the John Wall Dance as his touchdown celebration.
-Banks is good friends with John Wall, who plays point guard with the Los Angeles Clippers.
+Banks is good friends with John Wall, who played 11 seasons in the National Basketball Association, most notably with the Washington Wizards.
 They both grew up together in the Raleigh, North Carolina area and at one point in time both played professionally in Washington, D.C.
 He has three children.